Greg Jackson

 The legacy

 Greg Jackson is the canonical example of the strategic-coach archetype.
-The combined title-defense math of Jones (eleven), Holm (one but title-changing), and Condit (interim) makes Jackson's coaching results among the most-decorated in MMA history.
+The combined title-defense math of Jones (eleven), Holm (one but era-changing), and Condit (interim) makes Jackson's coaching results among the most-decorated in MMA history.

 Other coaches